Inflammatory Bowel Disease Center Patient Stories

 —Christopher, Age 52

-By the time Christopher met with Dr. David Hudesman at NYU Langone’s Inflammatory Bowel Disease Center in March 2015, he was frightened and exhausted.
+By the time Christopher met with Dr. David P. Hudesman at NYU Langone’s Inflammatory Bowel Disease Center in March 2015, he was frightened and exhausted.

 His ordeal had started more than a year earlier, with excruciating abdominal pain, blood in his stool, and vomiting that made it impossible to keep down food.
-Doctors at two different emergency rooms diagnosed Christopher with hemorrhoids and sent him home with medication that didn’t help.
+Doctors at two different emergency departments diagnosed Christopher with hemorrhoids and sent him home with medication that didn’t help.

 After his third trip to the hospital, where a colonoscopy revealed 32 ulcers and a nearly perforated colon, Christopher was in the hospital for 10 days, “praying, crying, and thinking I was going to die.”
 Doctors diagnosed him with ulcerative colitis and prescribed medication.
 He started to feel better, but the symptoms returned within a year.